David Keith (physicist): Academic career

 As of 1999, Keith became an assistant professor at the Department of Engineering and Public Policy at Carnegie Mellon University.
 By 2000, Keith and Ph.D. student James Rhodes were developing a framework for what would be called bioenergy with carbon capture and storage (BECCS).
 From the beginning, Keith has pointed out both advantages and concerns about possible approaches to climate mitigation.

 In 2004, Keith was recruited to join the University of Calgary, where he became a professor of chemical and petroleum engineering and economics, and held the Canada Research Chair in Energy and the Environment.
 Keith became the director of the Institute for Sustainable Energy, Environment and Economy (ISEEE)'s Energy and Environmental Systems Group at the University of Calgary, an interdisciplinary research group within ISEEE.
 While at the University of Calgary, he remained an adjunct professor at Carnegie Mellon.

 At ISEEE, Keith sought to build connections between government, academics, environmentalists and business people.
 He gained the support of four major energy sector executives, publishing a 2007 report promoting carbon capture and storage.

 Keith later felt that the intellectual integrity of the organization became compromised.

 Effective September 1, 2011, Keith resigned from the University of Calgary.
 He remained an adjunct professor in the Physics and Astronomy Department at the University of Calgary, and a visiting fellow at ISEEE.

 Also as of 2011, Keith accepted a professorship in applied physics and public policy at the Kennedy School of Harvard University.

-In 2017 Keith was a founding co-director, with Gernot Wagner of Harvard's Solar Geoengineering Research Program.
+In 2017 Keith was a founding co-director, with climate economist Gernot Wagner, of Harvard's Solar Geoengineering Research Program.
 As of 2019, Keith became the sole director, after Wagner joined the faculty of New York University.

 Keith presented to US National Academy of Sciences meetings in 2000, 2009 and 2013.

+Keith moved his research to the University of Chicago in 2023, where he will lead a program with up to ten faculty members studying geoengineering.